maeganlucas/BookNook/README.md

 These are features that are available to both author and reader users.

 ### Creating an Account
+Upon opening Book Nook, all users will be taken to the login in page.
+From there, there are just five simple steps to create an account.

+1. Click the "Click here to create a new user" button.
+2. Enter your preferred name.
+3. Enter a username.
+4. Enter a password.
+5. Select the checkbox for the role that best suits you.
+(Please only select one.)
+6. Click the "Create User!" button.

+You will be taken back to the login screen and a pop-up will inform you that your account was successfully created and to log in.

+If you enter a username that is already in use by someone of your selected role, you will recieve a pop-up informing you that the username is taken and to try a different one.

+### Logging In
+Once you have a Book Nook account, simply type in your username and password and click "Login"!
+You will be brought to your homepage.

+If you enter incorrect information, whether it be username or password, you will recieve a pop-up informing you that something was incorrect and to try again.
 ### Updating an Account

 ### Deleting an Account